Eebru-gzy/DevOps-Docs/proj-8/proj-8.md

 ![servers](./p8-imgs/server-inventory.png)

-* I a TCP inbound rule of port 80 for browsers access on the server.
+* I added TCP inbound rule of port 80 for browsers access on the server.

-* Beacause the webservers operating on the Web Server machines are Apache web servers, I installed Apache together with its Load balancer on the machine like so:
+* Beacause the web servers operating on the Web Server machines are Apache web servers, I installed Apache together with its Load balancer on the machine like so:

 ```
 sudo apt install apache2 -y